Synth Programmer Overview

 The Stereoping ‘Synth Programmer’ is the next logical step after our successful Synth Controller.
 It allows direct access to all parameters of your favourite music synthesizer – with 45 pots, 4 endless dials, a 2×16 character display and 7 old-school pushbuttons.
 High quality electronic parts in a tough and cute steelcase Made in Germany.

-The Synth Programmer will be available in several editions, each highly specialized and optimized in visual design and firmware to get the most out of the supported synthesizer.
+The Synth Programmer is available in six editions, each highly specialized and optimized in visual design and firmware to get the most out of the supported synthesizer.
 More about the available editions in the tab ‘EDITIONS’.

 The programmer will be connected to your synth in a loop (MIDI IN to MIDI OUT and vice versa) for both to use the same initial patch-parameter values.
 On turning a knob the display shows – besides the new – also the ‘old’ value for targeted, non-destructive editing.
 Of course the programmer has a second MIDI IN jack to be connected to your DAW or sequencer.
 Incoming Midi data will be merged with the parameter changes from the frontpanel and will be sent together into your synthesizer.
 You can tweak the sound while the sequencer fires notes into the synth at the same time.